How Big Should A Betta Fish Tank Be (For optimal health)

 Why are large tanks better than small tanks?

-A final benefit of having a large betta tank is the added room for your betta fish to swim freely, and you will be able to decorate it with live plants and ornaments, which will make your betta happy.
-Live plants will positively impact your fish tank’s overall health and will provide places for your betta to hide out, which ornaments will also offer.
+A final benefit of having a large betta tank is the added space for your betta fish to swim freely, and you can decorate it more easily with live plants and ornaments to make your betta happy.
+Live plants positively impact your fish tank’s overall health and will provide places for your betta to hide out, which ornaments also offer.

-In short, the bigger your tank, the better it will be for you and your betta fish.
+In short, the bigger your tank, the better for you and for your betta fish.
 So, how big of a tank does a betta fish need?

-So far, we have looked at the minimum betta fish tank size and the benefits of large tanks over small tanks, but the ultimate question, which I’m sure that many of you are waiting for the answer is, “what is the best tank size for betta fish?
+So far, we have looked at the minimum betta fish tank size and the benefits of large tanks over small tanks, but overall, What is the best tank size for betta fish?

 A 20 gallon tank is an ideal betta fish tank size and provides enough room for a few small, compatible tank mates.
 Although 20 gallons is suitable, if you have room for a bigger tank, then go bigger.
 When it comes to tank size, bigger tanks are always better.

-I have covered a multitude of tank sizes already, with the benefits and drawbacks of each, but many retailers stock a variety of tank sizes from large to very small.
+I have covered a multitude of tank sizes already, with the benefits and drawbacks of each, but many retailers stock a variety of tank sizes from huge to very small.

-Although I can offer advice, it is not for me to tell you what size tank to get for your betta fish, so I will look at some specific sizes below and briefly discuss the benefits and drawbacks of each.
+Although I can offer advice, it is not for me to tell you what size tank to get for your betta fish, so instead, I’ll look at some specific sizes below and briefly discuss the benefits and drawbacks of each.

 Below is a useful video that I found on Youtube that shares many of my thoughts on choosing the right betta tank size.